 1. Talk to experts

-Consult a financial adviser or lawyer, or access free services such as Centrelink’s Financial Information Service before making the decision the gift or loan funds to family members.
+Consult Vision Super’s financial advisers, or access free services such as Centrelink’s Financial Information Service before making the decision the gift or loan funds to family members.
 Gifting cash in particular could impact age pension entitlements under the assets test.
 Agreeing to act as guarantor could put you at risk of becoming responsible for your child’s loan if they cannot keep up the repayments.

 2. Keep your money working